 Mental health statistics in the United States

 Extensive research has been conducted on mental health and the effects it can have on daily life.
-According to the National Institute of Mental Health, approximately 1 in 5 American adults live with a mental illness and have symptoms ranging from mild to severe.
+According to the National Institute of Mental Health, approximately 1 in 5 American adults lives with a mental illness and has symptoms ranging from mild to severe.
 Mental illnesses in the United States affect:

 - 20% of adults (26% females and 16% males)

 - In 2019, 13.6% of U.S. children between the ages of 5-17 had received mental health treatment in the past 12 months